Last Updated on May 13, 2020

 1. Volcan Paricutín

-Located in Michoacán State, Volcan Paracutín takes its place among many other volcanos that fill the landscape here.
+Located in Michoacán State, Volcan Paracutín takes its place among many other volcanoes that fill the landscape here.
 They seem to be everywhere you look; ancient verdant cones scoured all down the sides by years of water erosion.
 They look quite uniform, actually.
 What makes Paricutín unique is that it is just a wee young baby born on February 20, 1943, to be precise.

 Now covering what used to be a cornfield, Paricutín would continue to belch steam, sparks and ash for nearly 10 years.
 During its formation it very slowly consumed the villages of San Salvador Paricutín and San Juan Parangaricutiro, leaving only the church of the latter village poking up out of the solid ground.